abcamitan/mystaticblazorapp/README.md

 1. In the **Api** folder, copy `local.settings.example.json` to `local.settings.json`

-1. Continue using either Visual Studio or Visual Studio Code.

-### Visual Studio 2022

-Once you clone the project, open the solution in the latest release of [Visual Studio 2022](https://visualstudio.microsoft.com/vs/) with the Azure workload installed, and follow these steps:

-1. Right-click on the solution and select **Configure Startup Projects...**.

-1. Select **Multiple startup projects** and set the following actions for each project:
-    - *Api* - **Start**
-    - *Client* - **Start**
-    - *Shared* - None

-1. Press **F5** to launch both the client application and the Functions API app.

 ### Visual Studio Code with Azure Static Web Apps CLI for a better development experience (Optional)

 1. Install (or update) the [Azure Static Web Apps CLI](https://www.npmjs.com/package/@azure/static-web-apps-cli) and [Azure Functions Core Tools CLI](https://www.npmjs.com/package/azure-functions-core-tools).